-However, border towns were thrown in a new paradigm 20 years ago.
-Indeed, the 9/11 attacks and the ensuing homeland security policy put in place by the US to respond to the attacks led to a "hardening" or a "thickening" of the border (Lyebecker 2018, 53; Andreas & Biersteker 2003; Alden 2008).
-The deployment of a myriad of security measures has made the Canada-US border less flexible and less open than it used to be, which has had an impact on cross-border trade (Globerman & Storer 2009) and cross-border travel (Baxter-More & Eagles 2016; Beylier 2016), while at the same time giving rise to a new "border culture" based on security (Konrad & Nicol 2008).
-In other words, it has impacted the cross-border linkages that had developed over decades across this peaceful border.
-More importantly, it has altered the borderland identity, giving primacy to security and hampering mobility and social interactions (Konrad 2014, 49).
+However, border towns were thrown in a new paradigm Finally, the author conducted nine interviews with 20 years ago.
+Indeed, the 9/11 attacks and the ensuing different residents who play a prominent role in the community: members of different associations, two homeland security policy put in place by the US to respond to the attacks led to a "hardening" or a "thickening" of the businesswomen, a journalist, the current US Customs border (Lvebecker 2018, 53: Andreas & Biersteker 2003: and Border Protection (CBP) Port Director and a fire Alden 2008).
+The deployment of a myriad of security fighter, all identities confidential.
+These interviews were measures has made the Canada-US border less flexible semi-guided: all of the interviewees were asked the same and less open than it used to be, which has had an impact guestions that had been prepared in advance pertaining on cross-border trade (Globerman & Storer 2009) and to their perception of the border, the ways in which they cross-border travel (Baxter-More & Eagles 2016; Beylier interact with it and the role the border plays within the 2016), while at the same time giving rise to a new "border community.
+Some additional questions were asked when culture" based on security (Konrad & Nicol 2008).
+In other clarification was needed or when the author wanted more words, it has impacted the cross-border linkages that had details on specific topics.
+These interviews complement developed over decades across this peaceful border.
+More the qualitative dimension of the study, allowing the author importantly, it has altered the borderland identity, giving to share the point of view of some of the most important primacy to security and hampering mobility and social stakeholders in Point Roberts regarding cross-border interactions (Konrad 2014, 49). life.
+For this research, the author also conducted in 2019 interviews with Vancouver Airport Director, Gerry Bruno; a spokesperson with the Washington State Department of Methodology Transportation; and historian Mark Swenson.